hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ### 7. Configure Gnosis VPN service configuration - gnosisvpn exit location [MacOS]

 Visit `GNOSISVPN_ENDPOINTS_WEBSITE` and choose an exit location.
-Copy the exit node configuration into your `config.toml` or update parameters manually like this:
+Copy the exit node configuration into your `config.toml` or update parameters manually (after uncommenting) like this:

 ```toml
 # this section holds exit location information and transport parameters